 Rio Hamza Trading Natural Pine Bark Mulch can be used in various landscaping and gardening applications.
 This little bag of mulch can be used to mulch around a single shrub or small garden plot.

 Mulching around terrarium plants, providing a lovely contrast to plant foliage, is one indoor use.
 In contrast to other organic mulch solutions, pine bark mulch looks fantastic even when spread to a larger area.
 The all-natural mulch comes in a resealable 4-quart bag with approximately 1 gallon of pine bark.

 NuScape Rubber Mulch Nuggets

 Rubber mulch is the way to go if you want a long-lasting mulch that won’t fade or decay.
 NuScape brown mulch resembles other wood-based mulches in appearance, but it is heavier, more robust, and manufactured entirely of recycled rubber.
-It also has a little bounce to it, making it an excellent choice for playgrounds or swing sets.
+It also has a little bounce, making it an excellent choice for playgrounds or swing sets.

-Rubber mulch is more expensive than its natural counterparts, but it lasts considerably longer.
+Rubber mulch is more expensive than its natural counterparts but lasts considerably longer.
 NuScape rubber mulch is a great option if you only want to lay down mulch once and enjoy it for years.
-Just be prepared to pay a greater price up front.
+Just be prepared to pay a greater price upfront.